syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

   //Convert the workbook
   ExcelToPdfConverter converter = new ExcelToPdfConverter(workbook);

-  //Initializes the Excel to PDF converter setting class ExcelToPdfConverterSettings converterSettings = new ExcelToPdfConverterSettings();
+  //Initializes the Excel To PDF converter setting class ExcelToPdfConverterSettings converterSettings = new ExcelToPdfConverterSettings();

   //Layout the page using FitAllColumnsOnOnePage options